ShahadAliAldawsari/M1-W3-D2-Registration-form-in-MVVM-Architecture/README.md

 <h2>Features</h2>

 <h3>Sign-Up Screen:</h3>
-- Users can create a new account by providing their name, email, password, and confirming the password.
+- Users can create a new account by providing their name, email, and password, and confirming the password.
-- Basic input validation ensures all fields are filled, the email is valid, and passwords match.
+- Basic input validation ensures all fields are filled out, the email is valid, and the passwords match.

 <h3>Sign-In Screen:</h3>
 - Existing users can log in using their email and password.